cloudflare/cloudflare-docs/products/page-shield/src/content/script-monitor/about/index.md

 ## Who has access to Script Monitor?

-Script Monitor is currently in closed beta testing for Business and Enterprise clients.
+Script Monitor is currently in closed beta testing for Business and Enterprise customers.

 If you are interested in joining the closed beta, complete the [signup form](https://www.cloudflare.com/waf/page-shield/).